 Lemon Essential Oil has a powerfully fresh and cleansing, energizing and uplifting aroma soothing anxiety, fatigue and depression.

-Lemon is quite anti-microbial, excellent for bacterial, fungal & viral illness and skin conditions, dull and oily skin with uneven or blotchy color, texture & tone along with lightening or bleaching properties.
+Lemon is a known anti-microbial, excellent for bacterial, fungal & viral illness and skin conditions, dull and oily skin with uneven or blotchy color, texture & tone along with lightening & bleaching properties.

 (+)-Limonene, B-Pinene, Gamma-Terpinene, a-Terpineol, a-Pinene, Geranial.